solidajenjo/DraconisECS/README_BUILD.md

 ### Required Software
 - Visual Studio 2022 with C++ Desktop Development workload
-- CMake 3.15 or higher
+- CMake 3.15 or higher (for CMake builds)
+- Premake5 (for Visual Studio solution generation)
 - Git (for cloning the repository)
 - Ninja build system (included with Visual Studio 2022)